eCampusOntario has gathered resources to support teaching and learning into the future. Visit Page

 She holds a Bachelor of Arts, Cum Laude from Laurentian University (2008) and a Master of Library and Information Studies from McGill University (2013).
 She has served on College Libraries Ontario committees including the OER Toolkit Committee & Working Group and as the college co-chair of the Ontario Learning Resources for Nursing Working Group, and she is currently co-chair of the Collaborative Library Systems Platform Committee.
 She is also the Chair of Cambrian’s College Council and serves as a community member on the Laurentian University Archives Committee.

 In her spare time, she washes dishes in her family’s restaurant, engages in a healthy amount of fist-waving about copyright and open access issues, and is a noted crazy cat lady.
-You can find her on Twitter @MarnieSeal.
+You can find her on Twitter at @MarnieSeal.

 Xinli Wang teaches entry-level mathematics courses at University of Toronto, Mississauga, and Mathematics of Business and Finance at Seneca College.
 Her love of teaching started when she was a graduate student.
 After she received her Ph.D, She taught full-time as a math lecturer at Singapore Polytechnic for five years.
 Her current interests include flipped learning, blended learning, problem based learning, student engagement and open education resources.
 She does acrylic paintings to destress.
 She can be found at mathrojak.ca.

 Krista McCracken is a public history professional and archivist.
 They work as an Archives Supervisor at Algoma University’s Arthur A. Wishart Library and Shingwauk Residential Schools Centre, in Baawating (Sault Ste.
 Marie, Ontario) on the traditional territory of the Anishinaabe and Métis people.
 Krista’s research interests include community archives, Residential Schools, access, and outreach.
 They are an editor of the popular Canadian history website Activehistory.ca.
 They are passionate about open access, removing barriers to education, and facilitating meaningful community based dialogues.
-Krista can be found at kristamccracken.ca or on Twitter @kristamccracken.
+Krista can be found at kristamccracken.ca or on Twitter at @kristamccracken.